BstLabs/medium-articles/how_to_convert_python_functions/article.md

 ![QR](./code/qr_code.png)

 That's it.
-We have focused only on the core functionality, simplified basic features of a CLI application and reshaped it to be more user-friendly.
+We have focused only on the core functionality, simplified basic features of a CLI application, and reshaped it to be more user-friendly.
 That's how CLIs should be!

 The source code: [how_to_convert_python_functions/code](https://github.com/BstLabs/medium-articles/tree/main/how_to_convert_python_functions/code)